 The Executive Director of Human Resources is: Chad Golden Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 cgolden@everettsd.org complaints.
+Box 2098 Everett, WA 98201 cgolden@everettsd.org Phone: (425) 385-4100

+The executive director of human resources or designee will receive and investigate formal complaints.
 School or district administrators who receive a formal complaint of discriminatory harassment will promptly notify the executive director of human resources or designee and forward a copy of the complaint.